-- How does your body feel in time and space? - Get grounded and breathe feel space around you take up the space.
+- How does your body feel in time and space? - Get grounded, breathe, feel the space around you, and take up the space.
 Feel before you play. - Own the space - Walk around the room touch and familiarize yourself with the space this creates safety.
-And encourages a parasympathetic nervous system. - Check-in with your body regularly - Don't preset anything/always stay in a released position/Let go in between phrases for your parasympathetic nervous system to stay grounded. - Regularly check in with your body and observe where you.
+And encourages a parasympathetic nervous system response. - Check in with your body regularly - Don't preset anything/always stay in a released position. - Let go in between phrases for your parasympathetic nervous system to stay grounded. - Regularly check in with your body and observe where you are.
 Are you holding tension? - Learn and practice primal/abdominal breathing to maintain a centered, stable core. - Trust your body be an observer rather than a controller.